New Straits Times: Life & Times

-School Times
+The School Times

-Previously known as Niexter, School Times is a supplement targeted at school students.
+Previously known as Niexter, The School Times is a supplement targeted at school students.
 It is published every Tuesday.

 An earlier iteration of the supplement was published every Thursday starting in January 2009 and ceased in January 2014.
-Previously, NST has also used Berita Harian's education supplement and their own, such as Primary Plus (Tuesday) and The Next Step (Wednesday) for primary and secondary schools, respectively, between 2001 and 2004.
+Previously, NST has also used Berita Harians education supplement and their own, such as Primary Plus (Tuesday) and The Next Step (Wednesday) for primary and secondary schools, respectively, between 2001 and 2004.

 Cars, Bikes & Trucks

 Cars, Bikes & Trucks is the motoring pullout from the New Sunday Times.
 It aims to provide comprehensive details and reviews on almost every car on offer in Malaysia and written by some of the country's leading automotive journalists.

+Columnists

+Among the well-known columnists were Tan Sri Johan Jaaffar, Datuk A. Kadir Jasin, Adibah Amin (under the pseudonym 'Sri Delima'), Datuk Karam Singh Walia, Vivy Yusof, Dr. Rais Hussin, Russian orientalist Dr. Victor A. Pogadaev.

 Comics

 Lat is a long-time cartoonist for the New Straits Times, producing current, topical comics for Scenes of Malaysian Life.

 Following Lat's retirement, cartoonist Irwan A. Rahman has taken up the mantle of producing the paper's editorial cartoon, Wantoon Weekly, which is published every Monday.